-You have an option to receive prescription Drugs from the mail service pharmacy when you take maintenance Drugs for an ongoing condition.
+You have an option to receive prescription Drugs from the mail service pharmacy when you take maintenance Drugs on a regular basis to treat an ongoing chronic condition.
 This allows you to receive up to a 90-day supply of the Drug, which may save you money.
 You may enroll in this program online, by phone, or by mail.
 Once enrolled, please allow up to 14 days to receive the Drug.
 If your Physician or Health Care Provider submits a prescription for less than a 90-day supply, the mail service pharmacy will only dispense the amount prescribed.
 Specialty Drugs are not available from the mail service pharmacy.

-You must pay the applicable mail service prescription Drug Copayment or Coinsurance for each prescription Drug.
+You must pay the applicable Copayment or Coinsurance listed in the Summary of Benefits for each prescription Drug.